VisionSystemSrl/jupyter-ai-toolkit-doc/README.md

-# Jupyter AI Toolkit
+# AI DEV Toolkit
-Jupyter AI Toolkit is an app developed by Vision System Srl for the Bosch Rexroth ctrlX platform.
+AI DEV Toolkit is an app developed by Vision System Srl for the Bosch Rexroth ctrlX platform.

 ## Installation